Bottom-up: The key to innovative corporate culture

 Conclusion on the bottom-up approach

-Bottom-up approaches are more than just a management method: They transform companies from hierarchical structures to agile, trust-based organizations.
-Because the working world of the future will be shaped by companies that value their greatest resource: the intelligence, expertise and creativity of their employees.
+Bottom-up approaches are more than a management method: they transform companies from hierarchical structures to agile, trust-based organizations.
+The working world of the future will be shaped by companies that value their greatest resource: the intelligence, expertise and creativity of their employees.

-For most companies, however, the trick is intelligent hybridization: combining bottom-up impulses with clear strategic objectives from above is the key to success.
+For most companies, however, the trick lies in intelligent hybridization: combining bottom-up impulses with clear strategic objectives from above is the key to success.
 Tools like Flexopus help you open communication channels and increase flexibility.